frisrsyd/frisrsyd/README.md

 - 🔭 I’m currently working at [PT.
 Sazanka Henig Solusi](https://sazankahenig.com)

-- 👨‍💻 All of my projects are available at [Mye Portfolio page](https://frisrsyd.github.io/Portfolio)
+- 👨‍💻 All of my projects are available at [My Portfolio page](https://frisrsyd.tech)

 - 📫 How to reach me [frisrsyd@gmail.com](mailto:frisrsyd@gmail.com)